andrija-djurovic/PDtoolkit/README.md

     ##        amse      rmse       auc
     ## 1 0.1603226 0.4002763 0.7975205

-After validating perfmorance metrics on the previous procedures, we would like to test if there are some segments within modeling data set where our final model significantly overestimate or underestimate observed defaults.
+After validating perfmorance metrics form the previous step, we would like to test if there are some segments within modeling data set where our final model significantly overestimate or underestimate observed defaults.
 This can be achieved using function `segment.vld`, also implemented in `PDtoolkit` package.

 ``` r
 segment.vld(model = pd.model,